r1shabharora/Data-Acquisition-and-Preprocessing-Pipeline/README.md

 # Data-Acquisition-and-Preprocessing-Pipeline - Created by RISHABH ARORA
 Repository available at: https://github.com/r1shabharora/Data-Acquisition-and-Preprocessing-Pipeline

-In this code, Rishabh has created a datapipeline to fetch Stock quotes and other financial data from Yahoo Finance.
+In this code, Rishabh has created a data pipeline to fetch Stock quotes and other financial data from Yahoo Finance.
 Gathering data from one source, formatting/cleansing (as required) and then loading it into a database.

 STAGE-ONE (GETTING DATA)